 Mr. Farman received his B.A. degree from Stanford University in 1981.
 He received his J.D. from the University of California, Davis, School of Law, in 1985, where he was Editor of the U.C.
 Davis Law Review.
 From 1985 to 1986, Mr. Farman was a Judicial Clerk to Judge Harry Pregerson, United States Court of Appeals for the Ninth Circuit.

-Mr. Farman has been recognized by his peers in the 2007-2012 editions of Best Lawyers in America.
+Mr. Farman has been recognized by his peers as one of Best Lawyers in America (2007-2014).
 He has lectured and written extensively on private equity matters and a variety of other corporate and securities topics.